Las 5 fotos imperdibles de Lady Gaga que arrasan en Instagram

-Lady Gaga (@ladygaga) publicó en las últimas horas una serie de publicaciones en las redesque nos están dando mucho de qué hablar.
-Los 5 posteos de historias y fotografías, lograron más de 5.013.939 de interacciones entre sus seguidores.
+Lady Gaga (@ladygaga) ha causado furor en Interne por las últimas publicaciones que realizó en las últimas horas.
+Los 5 posteos de historias y fotografías, sumaron más de 4.809.955 de interacciones entre sus seguidores.

 Happy Thanksgiving from the Guccis. #HouseOfGucci is now playing in movie theaters in the US 🎟🎥 Get your tickets at houseofgucci.movie